Distributed Multisensor ISAC

-Beamforming directivity can be applied deliberately to reduce interference and multipath clutter through spatial filtering, especially when executed in a bidirectional manner at both the transmitter (Tx) and receiver (Rx).
-The antenna architecture depicted in \Cref{fig:doubledirbeamforming} is circular on both sides, making it ideal for symmetric D2D scenarios, such as V2V, with arbitrary spatial orientation of the devices.
-An equivalent antenna setup can be found for I2V communication, where planar arrays at the infrastructure side maybe more appropriate.
-The direct line-of-sight (LOS) link is important for data transfer and for obtaining the correlation reference.
-LOS beamforming suppresses multipath, which supports transmit signal recovery.
+Beamforming directivity can be applied deliberately to reduce interference and multipath clutter through spatial filtering, especially when executed in a bidirectional manner at both the Tx and Rx.
+The generic antenna architecture depicted in \Cref{fig:doubledirbeamforming} is circular on both sides, making it ideal for symmetric D2D scenarios, such as V2V, with arbitrary spatial orientation of the devices.
+An equivalent antenna setup can be found for V2I communication, where planar arrays at the infrastructure side may be more appropriate.
+The direct \gls{los} link is important for data transfer and for obtaining the correlation reference. \gls{los} beamforming suppresses multipath, which supports transmit signal recovery.
 A second surveillance channel points to the target, while clutter 1 is not detected by both beams and is therefore not visible.
-The case of target/clutter 2 is particularly interesting.
+The case of target\/\,clutter 2 is particularly interesting.
 Reflections from this object could not be filtered out by the Tx beam, but can be well suppressed by the Rx beam pointing towards Tx.
-Therefore, the Rx-LOS beam is important for receiving a clean, multipath-free copy of the transmitted signal.
-When the same object is considered as the target, the corresponding Rx beam pointing to the target makes it visible and also reduces LOS interference.
-This example shows, how the two bidirectional beams support each other and may increase directive filtering a lot.
+Therefore, the Rx-\gls{los} beam is important for receiving a clean, multipath-free copy of the transmitted signal.
+When the same object is considered as the target, the corresponding Rx beam pointing to the target makes it visible and also reduces \gls{los} interference.
+This example shows how the two bidirectional beams support each other and may increase directive filtering a lot.
+However, it also increases beam search effort.
 It is worth mentioning that, in a 3D geometry, matching the two opposite beams must also include polarization orientation, especially when azimuth and elevation matter and the orientation of the antennas may be more or less arbitrary~\cite{ref68}.
-Since the two beams are served by the same radio interface, mutual coherence is maintained, which is important for eTof and eDoppler estimation in \gls{cpcl}.
+Since the two beams are served by the same radio interface, mutual coherence is maintained, which is important for eToF and eDoppler estimation in \gls{cpcl}.